-- By reducing the discomfort of childbirth, some woman have a more positive birth experience.
+- By reducing the discomfort of childbirth, some women have a more positive birth experience.

-- Normally, an epidural will allow you to remain alert and be an active participant in your birth.
+- Normally, an epidural will allow you to stay alerted and remain an active participant in your birth.

 - If you deliver by cesarean, an epidural anesthesia will allow you to stay awake and also provide effective pain relief during recovery.